 Andrés is a postdoctoral scholar working on the genomic epidemiology of malaria.
 He earned his PhD in Bioengineering at Stanford University working on the gut microbiota with KC Huang.
 More recently, he’s worked on the implementation evaluation of COVID-19 testing in homeless shelters with Margot Kushel at UCSF.
 Andrés earned his BS in Biochemistry at the Pontificia Universidad Católica in Chile.
 He worked at UCSF on the systems and synthetic biology of yeast stress responses with Hana El-Samad before pursuing his PhD.

-Inna is a postdoctoral scholar.
+Inna is an Assistant Researcher.
 She is interested in the application, development, and implementation of statistical methods that contribute to understanding malaria epidemiology and transmission.
 She holds a PhD in Biostatistics from UC Berkeley where she worked on methods to improve reliability of finite sample inference.

 Jared is a postdoctoral scholar studying serological responses during the development of naturally acquired immunity to malaria.
 He worked in Denise Monack’s lab at Stanford for his PhD studying the pathogenesis of invasive non-typhoidal Salmonella.
 Jared is interested in exploring the interactions between host immune responses and pathogen genetics with a view toward improving public health interventions such as vaccines.